How to Make a Self-Care Box for Anxiety + What to Include/ Gifts for People With Anxiety

 It also reduces chronic and postoperative pain, relieves depression, and elevates mood.

 I am a huge fan of classical music, especially Vivaldi.
-But, include whatever type of music helps you.
+Listen to whatever type of music helps you.

-It doesn’t even have to be music – it could be nature sounds or even just white noise.
+It doesn’t even have to be music – it could be nature sounds or healing frequencies.

 There’s nothing like tea for bringing your attention to the present.

 The ritual of making and drinking tea is calming in and of itself.

 Tea also contains compounds that boost dopamine in the brain and increase alpha-wave activity – helping you to relax.

 My personal go-to is Yogi Kava Stress Relief tea.
 It instantly reduces my anxiety levels and it tastes so good!